MicrosoftDocs/customer-insights/ci-docs/connect-power-query.md

 1. Apply your changes and transformations in the **Power Query - Edit queries** dialog as described in the [Create a new data source](#create-a-new-data-source) section.

 1. Select **Save** in Power Query after completing your edits to save your changes.

-## Add data from on-premises data sources

-Ingesting data from on-premises data sources is supported based on Microsoft Power Platform dataflows (PPDFs).
-You can enable Dataflows in Customer Insights by [providing the Microsoft Dataverse environment URL](create-environment.md) when setting up the environment.

-Data sources that are created after associating a Dataverse environment with Customer Insights use [Power Platform dataflows](/power-query/dataflows/overview-dataflows-across-power-platform-dynamics-365) by default.
-Dataflows support on-premises connectivity using the data gateway.
-You can remove and recreate data sources that existed before a Dataverse environment was associated [using on-premises data gateways](/data-integration/gateway/service-gateway-app).

-Data gateways from an existing Power BI or Power Apps environment will be visible and you can reuse in Customer Insights.
-The data sources page shows links to go to the Microsoft Power Platform environment where you can view and configure on-premises data gateways.

-> [!IMPORTANT]
-> Make sure your gateways are updated to latest version.
-You can install an update and reconfigure a gateway from a prompt shown on the gateway screen directly or [download the latest version](https://powerapps.microsoft.com/downloads/).
-If you don't use the latest gateway version, the dataflow refresh fails with error messages like **The keyword isn't supported: configuration properties.
-Parameter name: keyword**.